tunisiano187/RPI-VPN-Gateway/README.md

 * In the terminal, run:
     wget https://raw.githubusercontent.com/tunisiano187/RPI-VPN-Gateway/main/start.sh && chmod a+x ./start.sh && sudo ./start.sh

-* Confirm that you are happy for changes to be made
+* Confirm that you agree for changes to be made

-* Choose a preconfigured DNSalternative DNS or configure a custom DNS
+* Set the parameters (Connection name, server address, username, password, and remote network (cidr X.X.X.X/24 or 0.0.0.0/0 for all traffic)

 * This should automatically set everything up and leave you ready to go